iredmail/docs/en_US/iredmail-easy/4-iredmail-easy.release.notes.md

 ## Version: 2020082501 (Aug 25, 2020) {: id=20200825 }

 * SOGo:

+    !!! warning

+        SOGo may not successfully kill all its child processes and causes sogo service failed to start.
+If it occurs, please stop SOGo service manually (`service sogo stop`), kill orphan processes (`pkill -9 sogod`), then start it manually (`service sogo restart`).

     - Upgrade SOGo to the latest v5 branch (nightly bulid) on Linux.
     - With SOGo v5, it now send email via submission service (port 587) without ssl cert verification.